 - Choosing an appropriate transport provider

 - Substitution by something less hazardous

 - Using personal protective equipment

 - Guarding the equipment

 - Have a written procedure which is followed

 - Supervision

 - Training

 - Having Information/instruction/signs clearly displayed

-- Record hazards and the degree of risk still existing with the control measures in place.
+- 5. Record hazards and the degree of risk still existing with the control measures in place.
 Record the control measures and see that whoever is responsible for further action does what is needed.
-If, at this stage, any of the risks remain HIGH, you must come and discuss this in good time before the trip with the Deputy Head or Headteacher.).
+If, at this stage, any of the risks remain HIGH, you must come and discuss this in good time (e.g. 2 weeks or more) before the trip with the Deputy Head or Headteacher.).